kazcare/hangman/README.md

     3. Once the repository is created, click the repository to open it.

-    4. Once it is opened, click the green "Gitpod" button on the right hand side to create a Gitpod workspace.
+    4. Once it is opened, click the green "Gitpod" button on the top right hand side to create a Gitpod workspace.
 It takes some time to create it.

 * Note: Once the Gitpod workspace is created for certain repository, do not click the green Gitpod button again, as it will create another workspace for the same repository.
 Everytime after the Gitpod workspace is created, access it by clicking <a href="https://gitpod.io/workspaces" target="_blank" rel="noopener">gitpod.io/workspaces</a>.